brycewray/hugo-site/content/posts/2022/03/making-tailwind-jit-work-hugo-version-3-edition.md

 - However, Juge's approach, which he demonstrated in a [deliberately bare-bones Hugo project](https://github.com/praveenjuge/hugo-tailwind-jit), presented some issues when I tried adding it to an existing Hugo repo.
 - Then, as I explained in that aforementioned [earlier post](/posts/2021/11/making-tailwind-jit-work-hugo/), I poked around with Hugo, Juge's approach, and Tailwind 2.x until I managed to make everything work together.
 I didn't care at all for the way this method forced me to restructure my CSS[^CSSmess] but, hey, it produced the final result I wanted.

 [^CSSmess]: Please understand that this unwanted result was **not** due to Juge's method, but rather because of the pecularities of how [`postcss-import`](https://github.com/postcss/postcss-import) and Tailwind worked together.
-And, yes, even though we were going around Tailwind in this endeavor, `postcss-import` was still in play.
+And, yes, even though we were going around PostCSS in this endeavor, `postcss-import` was still in play.

 That's where things stood as of November 1, 2021.
 Then, a little over a month later, Tailwind Labs released Tailwind **3.0**, with JIT now an opt-*out* feature; but JIT still wasn't truly Hugo-okay without the Juges-inspired workaround.
 Testing revealed that the solution I'd described, slightly adjusted, was still workable.
 Yet, I remained convinced there should be a better way, one that didn't require what I considered to be mangling of my CSS file structure.[^HugoOfficial]